Home / THE QUEEN / Kate Middleton

 Pippa Middleton leaves after the Coronation of King Charles III and Queen Camilla.
 (Image Source: Getty Images | Dan Charity)

-As per People magazine, the Middletons are not an aristocratic family, nor do they hold any royal titles.
+As per PEOPLE, the Middletons are not an aristocratic family, nor do they hold any royal titles.
 Therefore, it is unlikely that they would be promoted to a new role in the family despite already being part of the royal inner circle.
 However, there are still chances that Kate’s mother, Carole, may become one of her official ‘companions.’

 (Prince William, Prince of Wales, Zara Tindall, Michael Middleton, and Carole Middleton attend day two of Royal Ascot 2024.
 Image Source: Getty Images | Max Mumby)